agsb/jelly/documents/CircuitDesign.md

 ### Clock

-One oscilator circuit gives a primary clock pulses (less than 1.6 MHz);
+One oscilator circuit with a 555, gives a primary clock pulses (less than 1.6 MHz);

 ### Finite State Machine

-A binary up-counter 74HC393, U3, takes clock pulses from clock circuit, gives Q0-Q3 as A0-A4 into U1, clear is CR3 and Q4-Q7 unused;
+A binary up-counter 74HC393, U8, takes clock pulses from clock circuit, gives Q0-Q3 as A0-A4 into U1, clear is CR3 and Q4-Q7 unused;

 A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CK4 and Q4-Q7 unused;

-A eeprom AT28C16, U1, takes Q0-Q3 from U3 and Q4-Q7 from U4, gives D0-D3 as M0-M3 and D4-D7 as T0-T3.
+Two eeprom AT28C16, U1 and A2, takes Q0-Q3 from U8 as A0-A3 and Q4-Q7 from U4 as A4-A7, U1 gives D0-D3 as M0-M3 and D4-D7 as T0-T3, and U2 gives D0-D7 as C0-C7 control lines for circuits.

 This circuit is used to translate a byte as finite state machine steps.
-It is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8 selects mode code or loop, A9-A10 are not used.
+It is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8 selected by zero circuit detector, A9 selects mode code or loop, A10 are not used.

 The low nibble M0-M3 are used to select math operation and the high nible T0-T3 are used to signals outside Jelly.
 Both controls signals inside Jelly.